Our Location

 Causes of Estrogen Dominance

 Beginning in peri-menopause and continuing through menopause, the production of progesterone tends to decline more rapidly than that of estrogen.
-If the ratio between progesterone and estrogen is unbalanced favoring excess estrogen, a woman may become susceptible to an increased risk of fibrocystic breast disease and other health risks (Kubista 1990; Lee and Hopkins 1996), that is why we should remember that properly orchestrated Bioidentical Hormone Replacement is necessary for women's health.
+If the ratio between progesterone and estrogen is unbalanced favoring excess estrogen, a woman may become susceptible to an increased risk of fibrocystic breast disease and other health risks (Kubista 1990; Lee and Hopkins 1996), that is why Bioidentical Hormone Replacement can be so beneficial for women's health.

 When considering Bioidentical Hormone Replacement Therapy one should pay attention to factors contributing to estrogen dominance such as: